Abidon-J-F/City-of-Westminster-College-Projects/README.md

 # Guide Sheet

-This repository contains all the projects I have completed during my time at the City of Westminster College, Paddington Green Campus (London) to obtain a Triple Distinction Distinction Distinction (DDD) grade which is equivalent to 144 UCAS points (AAA).
+This repository contains all the projects I have completed during my time at the City of Westminster College, Paddington Green Campus (London) to obtain a Triple Distinction Distinction Distinction (DDD) grade which is equivalent to 144 UCAS points (AAA) for my BTEC Level 3 Extended Diploma in IT.

 ## Year 1 Projects